bigbluebutton/bbb-install/README.md

 ## Install Greenlight

-[Greenlight](https://github.com/bigbluebutton/greenlight) is front-end for BigBlueButton written in Ruby on Rails.
+[Greenlight](https://github.com/bigbluebutton/greenlight) is a simple front-end for BigBlueButton written in Ruby on Rails.
 It lets users create accounts, have permanent rooms, and manage their recordings.

 You can install [Greenlight](http://docs.bigbluebutton.org/install/green-light.html) by adding the `-g` option.